sdutton27/week2_parking_garage/README.md

 Things to do:
    - comment / organize code
    - fix edge cases**
-   - fix payment so the user has to input how much they are paying
+      - fix payment so the user has to input how much they are paying - DONE
-      - only let the user be fully paid if they have fully paid
+      - only let the user exit if they have fully paid - DONE
    - fix the input messages

 Extra Credit: